osohq/oso/docs/getting-started/rbac.rst

 ``role_allow`` rule can be modified to take the tenant as an argument:

 .. code-block:: polar
-    :class: no-select
+    :class: copybutton

-    # allow the admin role for tenant 1 to take any action on Tenant1Resource resources
+    # allow the admin role for tenant 1 to take any action on Foo resources
     role_allow_for_tenant("admin", _action, _resource: Foo, tenant_id: 1);

-    # allow the admin role for tenant 2 to take any action on Tenant2Resource resources
+    # allow the admin role for tenant 2 to take any action on Bar resources
     role_allow_for_tenant("admin", _action, _resource: Bar, tenant_id: 2);

 Enabling roles
 ^^^^^^^^^^^^^^

-To enable the above rules, write an allow rule that calls ``user_in_role`` to get the relevant role, and call ``role_allow``.
+To enable the above rules, write an allow rule that calls ``user_in_role_for_tenant`` to get the relevant role, and call ``role_allow``.
 The tenant ID of the resource is used to look up the role, to make sure that the role is associated with the same tenant as the resource the actor is trying to access.

 .. code-block:: polar
-    :class: no-select
+    :class: copybutton

     # `allow` rule to enable role checking, with tenant scoping
     allow(actor: User, action, resource) if